shoaibkhan17/JumpIN/readme.txt

 the MVC pattern.
 Our design decision therefore was to use this well-known and easy to implement design pattern to organize our classes.

+- ViewBuilder
+---------- The ViewBuilder class is a class that allows for a common way to build a view, which can be used for both the Level Building GUI and the regular GUI.
+Following this approach allows for a common way to construct the view without having to replicate the same code in both the main-game GUI and the level building GUI.

 - LevelBuilder Class:
 ----------The LevelBuilder class is the class which is used to allow the user to build a custom-made level and save it.
 It should also be noted that the use of SAXParser is present in the LevelBuilder class, and the reason for that is because it is a tool that